Explore Al Ain City 2026 – The Garden City of the Emirates and Its Top Attractions

 Al Qattara Fort and Arts Centre – The Cultural Soul of Al Ain

-Opened in 2011, Al Qattara Fort has been restored into a thriving arts and culture center.
+Opened in 2011, Al Qattara Fort has been restored into a thriving emirates arts and culture center.
 It hosts regular workshops, art exhibitions, and cultural events that encourage community engagement.

 The fort beautifully merges ancient Emirati architecture with modern creativity, making it a hub for artists and learners alike.